Home » Blog » Uncategorized » Do Cats Really Help Get Rid of Mice?

 Training and previous experience with hunting

 Cats that have been trained to hunt or have had previous experience with hunting are more likely to catch mice than cats that have not.
 Training can include playing with toys that mimic prey or providing opportunities for the cat to catch live prey.
-Cats that have had previous experience with hunting are more familiar with the behavior of mice and are more likely to be successful in catching them.
+Cats with previous experience with hunting are more familiar with the behavior of mice and are more likely to be successful in catching them.

 Temperament and individual personality traits